 You will be blessed if you are more successful in God’s eyes than in the worlds.
 He owns this earth and will give you everything you need!

 You will be blessed if your deepest longing is to have a right relationship with God.
 You will never feel empty or worthless!

 You will be blessed when you show mercy instead of condemnation.
 God will show you mercy too!

 You will be blessed if the desire of your heart is to please God.
 He will show you amazing things about Himself!

 You will be blessed if you help others find peace with God and with each other.
-That’s something special that God lets His children do!
+God will delight in calling you His child!

-You will be blessed if you are willing to endure hardship because of your faith in God.
+You will be blessed if you are willing to endure hardship here on earth because of your faith in God.
 You will be greatly rewarded when you get to heaven!

 God wants to bless you!
 In how many of these eight areas can He do that right now?